Description of image

 The next sections cover the syntax for authoring new Workflow specs, inputs and outputs to Workflow steps, and various Workflow actions.

-Install and use the Gradient Command Line Interface.
+Install and use the Gradient Command Line Interface to manage Notebooks, Deployments, and Workflows programatically.